-When the Cold War ended two decades ago, some prominent commentators optimistically proclaimed that 'the end of history' had arrived and that international conflict was becoming obsolete.
+When the Cold War ended three decades ago, some prominent commentators optimistically proclaimed that 'the end of history' had arrived and that international conflict was becoming obsolete.
 Yet the Cold War never really ended in the Asia-Pacific.
 Its legacy is still very much apparent in the form of the America-led bilateral network of security alliances and with the persistence of dangerous flashpoints on the Korean Peninsula and across the Taiwan Strait.
 Longstanding historical tensions persist between Japan and Korea, China and Japan and India and Pakistan, to name just a few.
-In the interim, new powers such as China and India have risen at impressive rates, spending some of their newfound wealth on increasingly sophisticated weaponry.
-All of this, in turn, has created new interstate security dilemmas in the Asia-Pacific region and has generated speculation that a new 'arms race' is emerging as more established players respond in kind to these acquisitions.
-This course introduces the challenging and in many respects very dangerous range of international security issues currently facing the Asia-Pacific region and analyses the prospects for addressing them successfully through, for example, the utilization of new or existing institutional mechanisms.

 - Demonstrate in-depth knowledge of a range of international security issues in the Asia-Pacific;

-- Employ different analytical frameworks to analyse and explain key international security issues in the Asia-Pacific, and reflect critically on the relative merits of those analytical frameworks;
+- Employ different security concepts to analyse and explain key international security issues in the Asia-Pacific, and reflect critically on the relative merits of those concepts;

 - Conduct scholarly research, express ideas and construct evidence-based arguments in both written and oral form

 - Tutorial participation (10) [LO 1,2,3]